np3m/e4mma/doc/index.rst

 <https://doi.org/10.1103/PhysRevC.105.035803>`_.
 The source code is
 available on `github <https://github.com/np3m/e4mma>`_.

-You may either use one of the Docker images (see :ref:`Using docker`) or compile the code yourself.
+You may either use one of the Docker images (see :ref:`Using Docker`) or compile the code yourself.
 You do not need to compile the code to use the equation of state (EOS) tables -- they can be read by any application which can read HDF5 files.
 For more information on